Prior to this year, I would have never considered gardening as a hobby, let alone a mission.

 These days, Mark oversees 26 different garden lots, including a community center and greenhouse, and has even added a space for livestock.
 Besides giving the community access to produce, he also offers a mentorship program to students in the community.
 He tells me that maintaining the gardens provides the kids in his program structure, teaches them leadership skills, and shows them how to take pride in their neighborhood.

 Mark is not alone in this urban gardening revolution.
-Many others with a similar conviction understand the benefits of gardening and have taken up urban horticulture to rejuvenate their own communities, sometimes by illegal methods.
+Many others with similar conviction understand the benefits of gardening and have taken up urban horticulture to rejuvenate their own communities, sometimes by illegal methods.

 Guerrilla gardening is a growing movement within the urban agriculture scene, sprouting in communities where conventional, legal means of acquiring communal green space have reached a dead end.
 The practice involves illegally cultivating on private or public land without express permission by the local government or land owner.